Navigation in the Browser

 For automated start up there is a (systemd) service so you can control start and stop via systemctl.

 Most of the server functions you can configure via an xml file (avnav_server.xml).
-In the installed template there are examples for a couple of use cases already being included.
-Additionally (if a bluetooth device has been detected) AvNav tries to connect to bluetooths serial devices and receive NMEA data from them.
+In the installed template there are examples for many use cases.
+Additionally (if a bluetooth device has been detected) AvNav tries to connect to bluetooth serial devices and receive NMEA data from them.

 Normally there is no need for additional configuration.